Being a leader of a company or organization is certainly a difficult and often frustrating position – but it can also be

 Effective and successful leaders transcend the title of ‘manager’ or ‘boss’.
 They’ve found a way to achieve the perfect combination of charisma, enthusiasm and self-assurance (with a healthy dose of luck and timing probably added to the mix).

 It may seem like some people are gifted with leadership skills, but the truth is most leadership traits can be learned, adopted, and strengthened with time and practice.

-As we delve into the list of effective leadership traits, you will learn the behaviors and attitudes of a good leader.
+As we delve into the 14 leadership traits of great leaders, you will learn the behaviors and attitudes of effective leadership.

 Having a clear picture of what needs to be achieved is a crucial quality of good leadership.

 This vision is often communicated in a mission statement, such as this one from Starbucks:

 How to develop vision?
 Spend time pinpointing what you need to achieve, and then plan the steps to get there.
 Here’s a complete guide on creating your own vision.

 It’s no coincidence that successful leaders have an abundance of self-motivation.

 Without a decent level of self-motivation, you’ll struggle to become a strong and respected leader.
 However, if you don’t have a lot of self-motivation right now, don’t despair.

 One of the secrets is to have definite goals to keep you motivated at all times.
 Some people also choose to reward themselves every time they achieve a goal, and this is certainly a good way to keep yourself enthused and motivated.
 Learn how to set an ambitious yet achievable goal here.